 Treatment of Plantar Fasciitis

-Podiatrists and physios are well equipt to get it better by using smart ways to offload the area.
+Podiatrists and physios are well equip to get it better by using smart ways to offload the area.
 This can include:

 • Better footwear